aerni/statamic-font-awesome/README.md

 The files in the `metadata` directory are required to get the information about the icons.
 I recommend placing the metadata in the `resources` directory, as these files don't need to be publicly accessible.

 #### CSS
 The `css` config option defines the public path to the stylesheet that will be loaded in the Control Panel.
 The stylesheet must be placed in the `public` directory.
-The CSS will only be used in the Control Panel.
-You will still have to add the stylesheet to your frontend layout.
+The CSS will only be loaded in the Control Panel.
+You still need to add the stylesheet to your frontend layout yourself.

 ## Usage